All posts

 The dev loop: hot-reload and logs that are actually yours

-rebind run validates first (more on check below), loads your entry into the live relay, and streams logs.
-Two things make it a real dev loop:
+rebind run validates first (more on check below), loads your entry into the live runtime, and streams logs.
+Two things make it a real dev loop.

 Hot-reload.
 Save any source file, manifest, or asset in the package and the running instance is checked, stopped, and relaunched in place: